 Caller ID

-Assuming the caller does not block their number, when recipient receive a call, the name, and number of the account holder will show up.
+Assuming the caller does not block their number, when you receive a call, the name, and number of the account holder will show up.
 This information is dependent on what name is used when setting up the number with Ka-Tel.
 Therefore, one would never see Wireless Caller as the caller.
 Keep in mind, scammers will likely spoof their numbers.
 Ka-Tel will put features in place that would limit this, but nothing is guaranteed.
 Caller requires an CID display to show the name and telephone number of the caller.
 Cellular phones, and most cordless phones in the past 20 years will likely have a CID display.

 Data Only Device